bbopt/nomad/ROADMAP.md

-## Next releases
+## Next release

-### v4.2 - February 2022 - DONE

-* Poll direction ORTHO N+1 QUAD

-* Use models for sorting

-* Matlab interface

-* Python interface on Windows

-* Coordinate search algorithm

-### v4.3 - December 2022 - DONE

-* Implement control on precision for display

-* DMultiMads for multi-objective problems

-* Static surrogate in library mode

-### v4.4 - July 2023
+### v4.5 - Not before July 2024

-These are the features we consider for 4.4:
+These are the features we consider for 4.5:

 * Periodic variables

-* Mads with stochastic evaluations (StoMads)
+* COOP-Mads for parallel Mads optimization

-* Detection of discontinuities (DiscoMads)
+* Suggest and Observe paradigm without control on the evaluations